-Long-term thinking is part of our DNA at Chatsworth; the conservation of buildings, woodlands, streams and rivers, moorland, hedgerows, and pasture, requiring a cycle of management that continues to sustain this special landscape for future generations.
+Long-term thinking is part of our DNA at Chatsworth; the conservation of buildings, woodlands, water courses, moorland, hedgerows, and pasture requires a cycle of management which continues to sustain this special landscape for future generations.

 With a spirit of stewardship inherent to life on the estate, we recognise our responsibility to address the new sustainability challenges of our time, such as climate change, natural resource scarcity, and enhanced threats to wildlife diversity and habitat.

 Fresh thinking, active solutions

 These challenges demand fresh thinking and active solutions.
-In response, the Duke’s son, Lord Burlington, founded the Devonshire Group Environmental Committee (DGEC) in 2010 to move forward the greener Chatsworth story.
+In response, the Duke’s son, Lord Burlington, founded the Devonshire Group Environmental Committee (DGEC) in 2010 to promote awareness of sustainability across the estate.

 In 2013, we received recognition for our sustainability work through a Green Tourism Gold Award and, never wanting to stand still, in 2014 we appointed the consulting wing of the New Economics Foundation to identify further priority hot spots to help us improve and measure our environmental performance.

 Find out more about the current priority areas in our greener Chatsworth strategy below.
 Please contact us if you have any questions about sustainability at Chatsworth.

 Environmental policy statement